x-govuk/govuk-eleventy-plugin/docs/get-started/install.md

 Next, add an `eleventy.config.js` file to the root folder of your project.
 You will use this file to [configure Eleventy](https://www.11ty.dev/docs/config/), and set [options for the plugin](/get-started/options).

-Add your chosen folder name to the `input` key within the `eleventy.config.js` file:
+Add your chosen folder name to the `input` option within the `eleventy.config.js` file:

 ```js
 import { govukEleventyPlugin } from '@x-govuk/govuk-eleventy-plugin'